join now|contact us|Facebook

 • Protect forests, streams and aquifers

-The VPC maintains an office in the heart of Towson at 118 W. Pennsylvania Avenue, directly across of the old courthouse that houses the county executive and county council offices.
+The VPC maintains an office in the heart of Towson at 118 W. Pennsylvania Avenue, directly across from the old courthouse that now serves as the county executive and county council offices.

-The VPC serves as the “eyes and ears” of the valleys — carefully watching over the existing and proposed land uses to ensure that the beautiful landscape and bountiful resources of the area are used in the most wise and efficient manner.
-You can help by keeping your eyes and ears open and letting us know of activities or proposals in the offing that may need to be evaluated or addressed.
+The VPC monitors the valleys and is carefully watching over the existing and proposed land uses to ensure that the beautiful landscape and bountiful resources of the area are used in the most wise and efficient manner.
+You can help by keeping your eyes and ears open and letting us know of activities or proposals in the future that may need to be evaluated or addressed.

 The VPC works to maintain the integrity of the land use controls and environmental regulations that are in place, and when necessary, works to improve and enforce them.